Uber says it will be more transparent with drivers about the full cost of the ride

 Last week, San Francisco news outlet Mission Local published an investigation into Uber’s pricing and found a large gap between the fare quoted to the passenger and the fare quoted to the driver.
 In one example, a driver saw his rate of $11.47, an Uber commission of 44 cents and a city fee of 59 cents, totaling, $12.50 for the rider.
 But the passenger actually paid $15.79, a $3.73 difference, well above the 44 cent service commission Uber told the driver it was taking.

 Now, in response to the article, Uber says it will change the practice in California starting the week of July 26.
-It told Mission Local: “We have changed our policy and drivers will now see the driver benefits and marketplace fees, which were previously only shown to riders.”
+It told Mission Local: “We have changed our policy, and drivers will now see the driver benefits and marketplace fees, which were previously only shown to riders.”
 Uber did not clarify whether it would expand this policy to other states.

 Drivers who Mission Local spoke to say the transparency will help them understand the true economics of driving with Uber and demand more from the company.